Silver-Plated vs. Sterling Silver Jewelry: What’s the Difference?

 - Its malleable nature allows jewelers to mold it into intricate and beautiful designs.

 There are a few simple ways to distinguish between silver-plated vs. sterling silver jewelry.
-The easiest method is to check the piece for an authenticity stamp, like on the back of a pendant necklace.
+The easiest method is to check the piece for an authenticity stamp.
 Real sterling silver usually has a marking or hallmark that indicates the purity of the silver, such as ’925’, ‘.925’, or ’Sterling’.
 On the other hand, silver-plated jewelry is often marked with ‘EP’, ‘EPNS’, or ‘A1’.

 Another effective way to tell apart silver-plated vs. sterling silver jewelry is the magnet test.
 Hold up a magnet to the piece and check if it sticks.
 If it does, it is not made of pure silver or contains a significant amount of other metals.
 Hence, it is not sterling silver.

-Although this is only a subtle difference, silver-plated jewelry tends to be lighter in color with more shine than sterling silver jewelry.
+Although this is only a subtle difference between silver-plated vs. sterling silver jewelry, the former tends to be lighter in color with more shine than sterling silver jewelry.
 Alternatively, the latter has a heavier feel to it than the former.
 Silver-plated jewelry is also more likely to cause skin irritation, while sterling silver is hypoallergenic.

 Read More: Gold Filled Jewelry – A Guide for Beginners